bingtimren/Answer42/README.md

 * Alarm (time out):
    * Vibe to reminder
    * Determine state, and change to next state if time out
-   * If current what finished, set current what to NIL, start it, and bring up Window Selection
+   * If current what finished, commit current record? set current what to NIL, start it, and return loop
    * State change:
       * Running reminder during target length
       * Extension reminder 1 during extension 1